P&O Liberté

-P&O Liberte is a roll-on/roll-off hybrid ferry operated by P&O Ferries across the English Channel between Dover and Calais.
+P&O Liberté is a roll-on/roll-off hybrid ferry operated by P&O Ferries across the English Channel between Dover and Calais.

 Design

-The P&O Liberte and sister ship P&O Pioneer were ordered by P&O Ferries in September 2019 to operate across the English Channel between Dover and Calais.
+The P&O Liberté and sister ship P&O Pioneer were ordered by P&O Ferries in September 2019 to operate across the English Channel between Dover and Calais.
 It has been designed to also be converted to battery-electric propulsion at a later date, when charging infrastructure is available on both sides of the channel.

-Built by Guangzhou Shipyard International, Guangzhou, China, it was aunched in July 2022 and delivered in November 2023, P&O Liberte entered service on 22 March 2024.
+Built by Guangzhou Shipyard International, Guangzhou, China, it was launched in July 2022 and delivered in November 2023, P&O Liberté entered service on 22 March 2024.